shubhanginaik/project-management-system/README.md

     cd fs19-java-backend
     ```

-Configuration
+# Configuration

 - Database Setup:

--- Create a PostgreSQL database (e.g., your_database_name).
--- Update the application.properties file with your database name, username, and password.
--- The application will automatically create the necessary tables in the database.

-## Running the Application
+1. Configure the database in src/main/resources/application.properties:

-- Run the application using the following command:
+- Initialize the database:
-    ```bash
-    mvn spring-boot:run
+    ```properties
+    spring.datasource.url=jdbc:postgresql://localhost:5432/your_database_name
+    spring.datasource.username=your_username
+    spring.datasource.password=your_password
+    spring.jpa.hibernate.ddl-auto=create
     ```
+  - Run the application
+  - The application will automatically create the necessary tables in the database.
+  - Once the database schema is created, stop the application and change the property to update:
+    ```properties
+    spring.jpa.hibernate.ddl-auto=update
+    ```
+    - Run the application again to apply the changes.

 - The application will start on port 8080 by default.
 - Open a web browser and navigate to `http://localhost:8080` to access the application.
 - Use Postman or Swagger to test the API endpoints.

+## Testing the application

+-- put the property create in the application.properties file
+- Run the application
-- The application will automatically create the necessary tables in the PostgreSQL database.
+- The application will automatically create the necessary tables in the database.
+- run the test cases

+# Code Structure

+- The project follows a modular structure with separate packages for each layer:
+- Controller Layer: Handles HTTP requests and responses.
+- Service Layer: Contains business logic.
+- Application Layer: Contains DTOs, mappers, and other application-specific classes.
+- Repository Layer: Interacts with the database using JPA.
+- DTOs: Data transfer objects for request and response payloads.
+- config: Contains configuration classes for Swagger, JWT, and other configurations.

+# API Endpoints

+Please find the API documentation in the `api-docs` folder.

+## Team Collaboration Tools

+- Trello:
+-- Managed the project board with task assignments and status updates.
+-- Used columns like To Do, In Progress, Review, and Done to track progress.
+* Code Reviews:
+-- Regular peer reviews to ensure clean, maintainable code.
+-- Integrated code review checklists for consistency.
+* Communication:
+-- Daily stand-ups to synchronize progress.
+-- Slack/Email for discussions and quick resolutions.

 ## Menu